 Dolly and RuPaul, 783 Haywood Rd. | By Gus Cutty

-Dolly Parton was paired up with the only other icon worth her weight in wigs, drag performer + singer RuPaul when Gus Cutty finished his addition to the mural on the side of West Asheville’s Beauty Parade in April 2021.
+Dolly Parton was paired with the only other icon worth her weight in wigs, drag performer + singer RuPaul when Gus Cutty finished his addition to the mural on the side of West Asheville’s Beauty Parade in April 2021.

 Waterspider, 95 Broadway St. | By @vyalone of the Indigenous Walls Project